 Whittier College faculty, administrators, staff, and student employees that do not serve in leadership positions or supervise staff are Private Reporters.
 Private Reporters can honor requests to keep identifying information confidential, but they are required to call or email a Title IX Coordinator and provide the following information: 1) the approximate date of the incident, 2) the approximate location of the incident, and 3) the type of misconduct allegedly committed.
-Private Reporters include, but are not limited to administrators, faculty and staff who are not deans, directors, or coaches, as well as those persons serving as a support person as part of the Support Person Program (see below).
+Private Reporters include, but are not limited to administrators, faculty and staff who are not deans, directors, or coaches,.